cj-mills/christianjmills/posts/no-ml-degree-book-notes/index.md

 ---
-categories:
+categories: [book, professional-growth, notes]
-- professional-growth
-- notes
 date: 2022-5-27
-description: My notes on Emil Wallner's guide on how to land your first machine learning job without a degree.
+description: "My notes on Emil Wallner's guide on how to land your first machine learning job without a degree."
 hide: false
 search_exclude: false
-title: Notes on No ML Degree Book
+title: "Notes on *No ML Degree: How to Build an AI Portfolio*"

 aliases:
 - /Notes-on-No-ML-Degree-Book/